-At the heart of our commitment to the community lies our dedication to protecting and enhancing our natural environment.
+At the heart of our commitment to the community lies our dedication to care for Country and the ensure the environment is healthier for future generations.
 This key strategic objective encompasses a range of essential services designed to promote ecological health and resilience for future generations.